kristianmandrup/ai-component/README.md

 - `aic uninstall <names>`

-Will look up each of the names in the components registry (in `installer.json`).
-For each one found, it will remove the component folder pointed to and then unbundle the component as well if `autoBundle` is set to true.
+Look up each of the component names in the components registry (in `installer.json`).
+For each match, it will remove the component folder pointed to (via `location`).
+It will then unbundle the component as well if `autoBundle` is set to true.

 ## bundle component(s)